 W. M. Keck Ecological and Evolutionary Genetics Facility

-The Keck Facility at the Josephine Bay Paul Center (JBPC) is equipped for high-throughput DNA template production, capillary sequencing, and “Next-Gen” sequencing.
+The Keck Facility at the Josephine Bay Paul Center (JBPC) is equipped for “Next-Gen” sequencing.
 While the JBPC has priority use of the facility, it is available to certain other “outside users” within the Woods Hole community.
 Please be aware that the JBPC does not operate a commercial sequencing service and is only responsible for the operation of our specialized instrumentation.
 Users are expected to complete the majority of sample preparation and to recognize the concept of shared risk.

 Next-Generation Sequencing Projects

 The BPC has retired the Roche GS-FLX ‘454’ and Ion Torrent PGM sequencers as of 2013.
-We are transitioning to Illumina platforms for amplicon tag sequencing and other applications.
-Our instrumentation and expertise can be used for collaborative projects and arrangement should be made with the current BPC director, Mitch Sogin.
+We have transitioned to Illumina platforms for amplicon tag sequencing and other applications.
+We currently operate an Illumina MiSeq, capable of 2 x 300 nt reads (~20M clusters), and an Illumina NextSeq, capable of 2 x 150 nt reads (130-400M clusters).
+Our instrumentation and expertise can be used for collaborative projects and arrangement should be made with the Director, David Mark Welch.
 Please do not contact us about ‘fee for service’ work.
-See additional requirements for all Illumina sequencing here.

 Template Preparation and Sanger Sequencing